 We are happy to make room in the refrigerator for you.
 Should you need access to laundry, just ask.

-We love our guest and hearing about what brings them to Sewanee.
+We love our guests and hearing about what brings them to Sewanee.
 We do try not to be pests!

 We know most of our neighbors, our street is one of the main walking routes in this beautiful small town, so we see those neighbors!